Chapter 37

 Ezekiel 27:1-7

-Chapter 27, verses 8-28 of the Book of Ezekiel continue to record the prosperity, power and influence Tyre had over the ancient world.
-Unfortunately, with all this power, riches and influence the pride of Tyre and its king grew to unprecedented heights.
+In Chapter 27, verses 8-28 continue to record the prosperity, power and influence Tyre had over the ancient world.
+Unfortunately, the pride of Tyre and its king grew to unprecedented heights.
 To see this let us read from,

 Ezekiel 28:1-5

-As a consequence of this pride God, through His prophet Ezekiel, foretold of the fall and destruction of the King of Tyre.
+Because of this pride God foretold of the fall and destruction of the King of Tyre.
 This prophecy is recorded in,

 Ezekiel 28:6-10